HolgerHees/smartserver/readme.md

 This project contains my complete automated IoT Server deployment setup.

-For a detailed overview check [http://www.intranet-of-things.com/smarthome/infrastructure/server/setup/](http://www.intranet-of-things.com/smarthome/infrastructure/server/setup/) or directly the main deployment [server.yml](https://github.com/HolgerHees/smartserver/blob/master/server.yml) file
+For a detailed overview check [http://www.intranet-of-things.com/smarthome/infrastructure/server/setup/](http://www.intranet-of-things.com/smarthome/infrastructure/server/setup/) or directly the main deployment [server.yml](https://github.com/HolgerHees/smartserver/blob/master/server.yml) file.

+Later, I will document more special features like:

+* Seamless DNS resolving between public VPN and private WLAN or how I use it from outside in a secure way without any hussle
+* Different Authentication methods like OpenID Connect, Form Base Auth or Basic Auth
+* Main responsive WebUI which makes everything available in one place
+* more are comming soon

-## Requirements
+## Demo setup

 Install [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/).
 The virtual machine needs at least 6GB of memory.
 On production I run it on a 4 core atom processor with 32GB memory, but 16GB should be fine too.